P&C insurance markets by country

 The Danish P&C insurance market

-The Danish insurance market does not have the same level of high concentration as the other Nordic countries.
-The four largest life and P&C insurance companies or groups wrote approximately 55 per cent of all premiums in 2022.
+The Danish P&C insurance market has not been as concentrated as the other Nordic markets, but during the past few years, there has been more consolidation.
+The four largest life and P&C insurance companies or groups wrote approximately 61 per cent of all premiums in 2023.

 There are some statutory insurances for everyone in Denmark.
 These include e.g. liability insurance for motor vehicles, dog insurance and insurance against fire for real estates.
 Employers are also obligated to take out injury insurance for their employees, which covers all work-related injuries.